Mold in Your Michigan Basement? What You Need to Know This Summer

 What the Pros Bring: Tools, Training, and Peace of Mind

-Titus Restoration uses specialized equipment designed specifically for safe and effective mold remediation:
+Titus Contracting uses specialized equipment designed specifically for safe and effective mold remediation:

 • HEPA-filtered air scrubbers to capture airborne spores during removal